gsmendoza/gitara/README.markdown

 To do
 -----

-For version 1, I want to convert this lilypond file I wrote to Gitara format:
+For version 1, I want to convert this lilypond file to Gitara format:

 * [https://github.com/gsmendoza/tabs/tree/master/aimee-mann-wise-up](https://github.com/gsmendoza/tabs/tree/master/aimee-mann-wise-up)

 The remaining features are:

 1. Properties like the title and authors
-2. Stanza labels
-3. Chord labels
+2. Chord labels